membranes/graphs/src/fe/fe.md

 ---
 layout: default
-title: Measures
+title: Fuel & Energy
 nav_order: 3
-has_children: true
+has_children: false
-permalink: /src/measures
+permalink: /src/fe
 external_css:
 - https://cdn.jsdelivr.net/npm/mermaid@10/dist/mermaid.esm.min.mjs
 custom_js:
 - latex
 ---

-# Measures
+# Fuel & Energy

+> [!IMPORTANT]
-* Do not use the classification liquid fuels, it is ambiguous, e.g., it tends to include liquid biofuels, amongst others.
+> Do not use the classification liquid fuels, it is ambiguous, e.g., it tends to include liquid biofuels, amongst others.

+In addition to recording measures at the most granular level possible, a detailed fuel & energy table will ensure

+* each fuel & energy depenendent event is recorded againast the correct fuel & energy classification
+* the correct unit of measure is available

 {: .fs-6 .fw-300 }